Home AI/ML Mixed-Integer Programming (MIP) Explained: Python Optimization Guide

 Example Refinery product mix TSP, graph coloring Facility location, scheduling

-A tempting shortcut: solve the LP relaxation (pretending integer variables are continuous), then round to the nearest integer.
-This is almost always wrong, and it can be spectacularly wrong.
-Consider a simple example: maximize x + y subject to x + y ≤ 1.5 with x, y ∈ {0, 1}.
-The LP relaxation says x = 0.5, y = 1.0 for an objective of 1.5.
-Round naively and you might get (1, 1) — infeasible — or (0, 1) for an objective of 1, or (1, 0) for 1.
+A tempting shortcut is to solve the LP relaxation, treating the integer variables as continuous, and then round to the nearest integer.
+This approach is almost always incorrect and can fail dramatically.
+Consider a simple example: maximise x + y subject to x + y ≤ 1.5 with x, y ∈ {0, 1}.
+The LP relaxation produces x = 0.5, y = 1.0 with an objective of 1.5.
+Naive rounding may yield (1, 1), which is infeasible, or (0, 1) with an objective of 1, or (1, 0) with an objective of 1.
 The true MIP optimum is 1.
-Now imagine a constraint like “x + y + z + … ≤ 1″ for opening one warehouse out of 100: rounding the LP fractional solution gives nonsense.
+Now consider a constraint of the form “x + y + z + … ≤ 1″ representing the opening of one warehouse out of 100.
+Rounding the fractional LP solution produces meaningless results.

-The gap between the LP relaxation’s optimal value and the true MIP optimal value is called the integrality gap.
-A formulation with a small integrality gap is called a “tight” or “strong” formulation.
-Much of the art of MIP modeling is about making this gap as small as possible without exploding the problem size.
+The gap between the LP relaxation’s optimal value and the true MIP optimal value is termed the integrality gap.
+A formulation with a small integrality gap is described as tight or strong.
+A substantial portion of the craft of MIP modelling consists of making this gap as small as possible without expanding the problem size unmanageably.

 MIP Geometry: LP Relaxation vs Integer Feasibility x y LP feasible region LP optimum (fractional) (x=4.2, y=6.8), obj=11.0 MIP optimum (integer) (x=4, y=6), obj=10.0 integrality gap = 10% Legend Integer feasible point LP optimum (corner, fractional) MIP optimum (best integer) LP feasible region Key insight: Rounding the LP optimum (4.2, 6.8) does NOT give the MIP optimum.
 The best integer point may lie deep inside — not on the boundary.
 Tighter formulations shrink the LP polygon toward the integer hull — faster solves.

-MIP is the right tool when your problem has a clear discrete structure, a mostly linear cost model, and you value a provable guarantee of optimality (or a bounded gap).
-Classic MIP sweet spots include assignment (which workers do which jobs), scheduling (which tasks on which machines in which order), routing (vehicle paths through customers), facility location (where to put depots), network design (which links to build), capacity planning (how much to invest), and portfolio optimization with discrete constraints (cardinality limits, round-lot purchases).
+MIP is the appropriate tool when a problem has a clear discrete structure, a largely linear cost model, and when a provable guarantee of optimality, or a bounded optimality gap, is valuable.
+Classic applications include assignment (matching workers to jobs), scheduling (deciding which tasks run on which machines and in what order), routing (vehicle paths through customers), facility location (depot placement), network design (deciding which links to build), capacity planning (deciding how much to invest), and portfolio optimisation with discrete constraints (cardinality limits and round-lot purchases).

-MIP is not the right tool when your problem is entirely continuous (just use LP or QP), when the cost function is wildly nonlinear and can’t be reasonably linearized (consider nonlinear solvers or genetic algorithms), when you have no clear discrete structure to exploit, or when you need answers in milliseconds on problems a solver would need minutes for.
-Real-time control, for example, often uses a heuristic or learned policy — sometimes trained by solving many MIPs offline.
+MIP is not the appropriate tool when the problem is entirely continuous, in which case LP or QP suffices; when the cost function is highly nonlinear and cannot reasonably be linearised, in which case nonlinear solvers or genetic algorithms may be preferable; when no clear discrete structure can be exploited; or when answers are required in milliseconds on problems that would take a solver minutes.
+Real-time control, for example, often relies on a heuristic or learned policy, sometimes trained by solving many MIPs offline.

-Key Takeaway: MIP gives you a provable optimum (or a proven gap) for problems with discrete decisions.
-It scales shockingly far in practice thanks to decades of algorithmic engineering, but it pays off most when your problem genuinely has that yes/no, integer-count structure.
+Key Takeaway: MIP delivers a provable optimum, or a proven gap, for problems with discrete decisions.
+It scales substantially further in practice than its theoretical complexity suggests, thanks to decades of algorithmic engineering.
+It is most beneficial when the underlying problem genuinely contains a yes/no, integer-count structure.

 Formulating a MIP Step by Step

-Formulating a MIP is half art, half engineering.
-You define decision variables, write an objective, and encode business rules as linear constraints.
-The same problem can be modeled in many ways, and the differences matter enormously for solve time.
+Formulating a MIP is in part a craft and in part an engineering exercise.
+The modeller defines decision variables, writes an objective, and encodes business rules as linear constraints.
+The same problem may be modelled in many ways, and the differences materially affect solve time.

 Decision Variables

-• Continuous (e.g., liters of fuel, dollars invested): any real number in a range.
+• Continuous (for example, litres of fuel or dollars invested): any real number within a range.

-• Integer (e.g., number of trucks, number of workers): non-negative integers.
+• Integer (for example, the number of trucks or workers): non-negative integers.

-• Binary (e.g., open warehouse yes/no, buy stock yes/no): 0 or 1.
-Binaries are by far the most common in modeling because they encode logical choices.
+• Binary (for example, opening a warehouse yes or no, or buying a stock yes or no): 0 or 1.
+Binary variables are by far the most common in modelling because they encode logical choices.

 Objective Function

-The objective is a linear combination of the decision variables: for example, minimize total cost = sum of (fixed cost × open_i) + sum of (unit cost × shipment_ij).
-Keeping the objective linear is a soft rule; many “nonlinear” costs can be linearized by introducing auxiliary variables and constraints.
+The objective is a linear combination of the decision variables.
+For example, minimising total cost may be expressed as the sum of fixed cost multiplied by open_i, plus the sum of unit cost multiplied by shipment_ij.
+Maintaining a linear objective is a soft rule, since many nonlinear costs can be linearised by introducing auxiliary variables and constraints.

 Linear Constraints and Logical Constraints

-Constraints are ≤, ≥, or = relations between linear expressions.
-The power comes from using binary variables to encode logic:
+Constraints are ≤, ≥ or = relations between linear expressions.
+Their expressive power derives from the use of binary variables to encode logic.

 • At most k:i xi ≤ k